SharadaSrinivasan/sharsrinivasan-website/content/talk/equals-research-2017.md

 event: EQUALS Research Group Meeting 2017
 event_url:
 location: Macau
-summary: Sharada Srinivasan attended the EQUALS research group meeting in 2017.
+summary: Participated in EQUALS research group meeting in Macau, 2017.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.